← All Articles

 Look for speakers with direct media industry experience implementing AI tools.
 The best AI speakers for publishing conferences have managed editorial teams through AI adoption, handled workflow disruptions, and can speak to both the technical capabilities and the human impact.

-Your ideal speaker should demonstrate familiarity with media-specific AI applications: content management systems like WordPress VIP's AI features, audience analytics platforms such as Chartbeat's AI insights, or revenue optimization tools like those used by The Guardian's membership team.
+Your ideal speaker should demonstrate familiarity with media-specific AI applications: content management systems like WordPress VIP's AI features, audience analytics platforms such as Chartbeat, or the kind of revenue optimization tools used by subscription-focused publications like The Guardian or The Atlantic.
 They should understand that a local newspaper's AI needs differ dramatically from a digital-first publication like Axios.

 Practical experience matters more than academic credentials.
-A speaker who has optimized ad targeting algorithms for Hearst magazines brings more value than a computer science professor who has never worked in media.
+A speaker who has optimized content workflows for a major magazine group brings more value than a computer science professor who has never worked in media.
 Your audience can immediately spot the difference during Q&A sessions.

 Top AI Speaking Topics That Resonate with Media Audiences